Fun ways to learn about healthy eating and keeping fit for 7–11 year olds.

 Download the PDF of each recipe for step-by-step instructions with photos at each stage to help children cook.

 All the recipes we create are low in sugar, fat and salt.
 We also include lots of fruit and vegetables.
 Children have specific nutritional needs, and we help meet these in the following ways:

-Our recipes for children have no added sugar, so any sugar in the recipes will be naturally occurring sugars such as those in fruit, vegetables, yoghurt and milk.
+Our recipes for children avoid added sugar, so sugar in the recipes will usually be naturally occurring sugars such as those in fruit, vegetables, yoghurt and milk.
 We’ve also kept a close eye on the amount of free sugars in each recipe.
 Free sugar is what we call any sugar added to a food or drink.
 It also includes the sugar that is already in honey, syrup, fruit juice, vegetable juice, smoothies, and fruit and vegetable purees.
 This is important because the amount and frequency of free sugars we consume can increase our risk of dental decay and excess weight gain.